FAQs

 Will there be any cost to me for the visit?

 For all cash pay patients, payment is taken prior to or at the time of service.
-If your visit is covered by insurance, the office will provide you with a quote of benefits, and coinsurance or co-payments may be collected prior to or at the time of service.
+If your visit is covered by insurance, the office will provide you with a quote of benefits, and coinsurance or co-payments may be collected prior to, at the time of service, or sent via invoice after insurance has been billed.

 There is no travel fee assessed with office visits.